Barentynd History, Family Crest & Coats of Arms

 Some of the Barentynd family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Barentynd family to the New World and Oceana
+Migration of the Barentynd family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Barentynd name or one of its variants: Abigail Barrington who settled in Barbados in 1664; Isaac Barrington settled in Barbados in 1654; Robert Barrington settled in Virginia in 1677; Benjamin Barrington settled in North Carolina in 1701.